EveSeward/Assignment-3/README.md

 moran.plot(French_noNA$PercFrench, French.lw, zero.policy=TRUE, spChk=NULL, labels=NULL, xlab="Respondants with knowledge of French (%)",
            ylab="Spatially Lagged knowledge of French (%)", quiet=NULL)
 ```
 In these plots, the points with diamonds are considered statistically significant, and the regression line shows the overall trend.
-For both plots we can see that the trend shows?
+For both plots we can see that the trend shows

 ## Summary

-Provide a brief summary.
+This tutorial provides a basic introduction to spatial autocorrelation in R. However, although the results of the Global and Local Moran's I tests provide valuable insights into the spatial distributions of our variables of interest, there are still oppportunites to refine our results.
+One key observation is that census tracts increase in size from the centre of the region, which should be considered in our weighting scheme.
+For example, switching from a binary contiguity scheme to "B" to a more complex scheme such as IDW could reduce the influence of distant neighbours on smaller, high population density census tracts.
+Additionaly, the Local Moran's I Z-score map shows significant clustering in these smaller tracts, suggesting a need to facotr in population density in future analyses.
+Conducting, a Global and Local Moran's I tests for population density could help to furthur refine our results.
+In short, suggested improvements include, experimenting with alternative weighting schemes and scaling the results to a mesure of population density.

 ## References
 Miller, H. J. (2004).
 Tobler’s First Law and Spatial Analysis.
 Annals of the Association of American Geographers, 94(2), 284–289. http://www.jstor.org/stable/3693985